dataunions/dataunions/README.md

 ## Mainchain Contract
+DataUnionMainnet handles token passing and admin fees (TODO, in progress) only.
+DataUnionMainnet does not have membership information because that is managed on the sidechain.
+Thus the bulk of the accounting is down on DataUnionSidechain.

+## Sidechain Contract
+DataUnionSidechain records member joins and parts made by "agents".
+Agents are set at init, and can be added by the admin.

+#### Accounting for Earning Split in Constant Time
+DataUnionSidechain accounts for the earnings of a member, ie`SUM(earnings/active_members)` for all the time they were an active.
+We account for this in constant time by recording this monotonically increasing quantity:
+`LME [Lifetime Member Earnings] = SUM(earnings/active_members) for all time`

+Then for each active member we store `member_address -> LME(join_time)`.
+The earnings of an active member are then `LME(current) - LME(join_time)`.

 ## The Bridge
 The bridge has 3 main components:
 1. Arbitrary Message Bridge (AMB): smart contracts on main and side chains that pass arbitrary function calls between the chains.
 2. ERC677 token mediator: contracts that talk to the AMB in order to facilitate token transfers across the bridge.
-Mainnet tokens can be transferred to the mainnet mediator contract and "passed" to sidechain by minting a special ERC20.
-This sidenet ERC20 can be "passed" back to mainnet by transferring to the sidechain mediator.
+Mainnet tokens can be transferred to the mainnet mediator contract and "passed" to sidechain by minting [corresponding ERC677 tokens](https://github.com/poanetwork/tokenbridge-contracts/blob/master/contracts/upgradeable_contracts/amb_erc677_to_erc677/BasicStakeTokenMediator.sol).
+This sidenet ERC677 can be "passed" back to mainnet by transferring to the sidechain mediator.
 3. Oracles: Each oracle node runs a set of processes in Docker.
 The oracles attest to transactions submitted to the AMB and pass verified transactions across the bridge in both directions.
 A production setup includes multiple oracles and a majority of oracle votes is needed to verify a transaction.
 The rules for oracle voting can be setup in tokenbridge.

+[See Tokenbridge documentation](https://docs.tokenbridge.net/amb-bridge/about-amb-bridge) for detailed info about the bridge.

 # Getting Started
 The easiest way to get started running and testing Data Unions is to use the preloaded test images baked into https://github.com/streamr-dev/streamr-docker-dev: